mendix/docs/content/howto/mobile/native-local-notifications.md

 	{{% image_container width="500" %}}![page with data view](attachments/native-push/page-with-data-view.png){{% /image_container %}}

-Next you will create a workaround which allows data to be passed to pages.
+Next you will learn how to pass data to pages after you have tapped a notification.
 First, make a nanoflow:

 1. Create a nanoflow named *ACT_PassGUIDToNotification*.